scalameter/scalameter/home/gettingstarted/index.md

 program executed frequently and compiles those parts down to machine code.
 Any part of the code can potentially be chosen for compilation at any point during the runtime, and this decision can happen in the midst of running a microbenchmark, yielding an inaccurate running time measurement.
-Also, portions of the program are periodically recompiled based on the JVM runtime information -- during the runtime of the program, the same code might exhibit very different performance characteristics.
+Also, portions of the program are periodically recompiled and can be deoptimized based on the JVM runtime information -- during the runtime of the program, the same code might exhibit very different performance characteristics.

 **Classloading**.
 Since the JVM, unlike a typical compiler, has global program information available, it can apply non-local optimizations.
 This means that a method may be optimized based on the information in some seemingly unrelated method.
 One such example is [inline caching](http://en.wikipedia.org/wiki/Inline_caching), where the JVM can optimize and even inline polymorphic method calls.
-Since not all of the classes loaded in the real application are loaded in a microbenchmark, many callsites can be optimized.
+Since not all of the classes loaded in the complete application are loaded in a microbenchmark, many of the callsites in a microbenchmark can and will be optimized, thus yielding an inaccurate running time measurement.<br/>
+The bottomline is - seemingly unrelated code can have a big impact on performance of the code being benchmarked.

 **Automatic memory management**.
 The microbenchmark is simply a piece of code running and measuring the running time of some other piece of code.
 As such, it may inadvertently leave the memory heap in a state which affects subsequent